Rewilding Faith

 Choose what fits your life and changing rhythms.
 There is no “right way” to do this.
 You might:

-• Drop in when a theme speaks to you: you do not have to commit to the whole year
+Or just drop in when a theme speaks to you: you really don’t have to commit to the whole year

 This space is built on a few simple commitments: